mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion.md

 1. Ensure that your existing API Gateway instance and Node Manager have been stopped.
 2. Remove any previous patches from your `INSTALL_DIR/apigateway/ext/lib` and `INSTALL_DIR/apigateway/META-INF` directories (or the `ext/lib` directory in an API Gateway instance).
 All patches have already been included in API Gateway One Version, so you do not need to copy patches from a previous version.
-3. If you have used `setcap` to grant API Gateway permission to use privileged ports (see, [Allow the API Gateway to listen on privileged ports](#allow-the-api-gateway-to-listen-on-privileged-ports)), remove these permissions now because thy might prevent files from being overwritten.
+3. If you have used `setcap` to grant API Gateway permission to use privileged ports (see, [Allow API Gateway to listen on privileged ports](#allow-api-gateway-to-listen-on-privileged-ports)), remove these permissions now because thy might prevent files from being overwritten.

    ```
    setcap -r INSTALL_DIR/apigateway/platform/bin/vshell